Part Two: The Traditions

 The Teaching

 Kenchinjiru is what winter tastes like in a temple.
-Earthy, warming, grounding.
-The vegetables come from the earth and return you there.
-This is the Floor Teacher in a bowl, the reminder that we are bodies made of elements, nourished by elements, returning to elements.
+Earthy, warming, grounding : the somatic experience of the Floor Teacher distilled into a bowl.
+The body receives root vegetables that share their metabolic earth-energy, returned through the broth to nourish from the inside out.
+This is the reminder that the system is bodies made of elements, nourished by elements, returning to elements.
 Nothing fancy.
-Everything necessary.
+Everything the healing body needs.

 Po Cha (Tibetan Butter Tea)